A large sieve inequality for characters to quadratic moduli: Establishment of the main assertions.

 \section{Establishment of the main assertions.}

 Having established our principal estimate, Proposition~\ref{prop}, we now have the tools required to prove Theorem~\ref{thm}.
 We thus commence the demonstration presently. \begin{proof}[Proof of Theorem~\ref{thm}.]
 By the final assertion of Lemma~\ref{sizeofq}, we see that there exists an absolute constant $\xi\geqslant1$ such that every natural number $q\geqslant\xi$ satisfies $f(q)\sim AM^2$ for some $M\geqslant1$.
-Hence, on noting that $\mathscr{N}_f(\xi,N)\leqslant\xi N$, we see that
+Hence, on noting that $\mathscr{N}_f(\xi,N)\leqslant\xi f(\xi)+\xi N$ by virtue of the trivial bound \eqref{trivial}, we see appealing also to the monotonicity of $f$ that $\mathscr{N}_f(Q,N)$ is no greater than

-In order to later apply Proposition~\ref{prop}, we split the maximum on the right-hand side of \eqref{dyadic} into two maximums, according to whether $(AM)^2\geqslant|\Delta_f|$ or not.
-We firstly treat the latter, wherein, recalling the assumption $Q\geqslant |\Delta_f|/A^2$, we must have $M\ll\sqrt{Q}$.
+In order to later apply Proposition~\ref{prop}, we split the maximum appearing in \eqref{dyadic} into two maxima, according to whether $(AM)^2\geqslant|\Delta_f|$ or not.
+We firstly treat the latter, wherein, recalling the assumption $Q\geqslant |\Delta_f|/A^2$, we necessarily have $M<\sqrt{Q}$.
 Thus, applying the trivial bound \eqref{trivialbound111} with $\delta=N^{-1}$ to \eqref{cls}, we have

 which is sufficient for our purposes.
 Now, to treat the maximum over the remaining range, we simply apply Proposition~\ref{prop} with $\delta=N^{-1}$ to \eqref{cls}, to obtain the bound